Go to the top of this page

 As a result of the risk assessment, we found that our company did not violate any human rights, so we have not taken any mitigation and remediation actions.
 However, we take initiatives written below to create a society in which all human rights are respected and which we can operate with peace of mind.

-Initiatives on Key Themes of Human Rights
+Initiatives on Priority Issues of Human Rights

 Through our business activities, the JAL Group aims to create a society in which all human rights are respected and which we can operate with peace of mind.
 To this end, we will strive to respect the human rights of all stakeholders, including suppliers, customers, and employees, in accordance with our human rights policy.